-Jide Ojo is a Nigeria based Public Affairs Analyst with over 500 published commentaries in about 25 Nigerian and Ghanaian national newspapers and has been a guest analyst on Africa Independent Television(AIT), Channels TV, NTA, Hot FM, Vision FM, Radio Nigeria,VON, Ray Power and OGBC 2 FM.
+Jide Ojo is a Nigeria based Public Affairs Analyst with over 700 published commentaries in about 25 Nigerian newspapers and has been a guest analyst on AIT, Channels TV, NTA, Arise TV, Peoples TV, BCOS, Galaxy TV, STV, Hot FM, Vision FM, Radio Nigeria,VON, Raypower, Faaji FM, WE FM, KISS FM, Love FM and OGBC 2 FM.

 Jide, a trained BRIDGE Facilitator holds first and second degrees in Political Science from Universities of Lagos and Ibadan both in Nigeria and is currently a Development Consultant.